aryaprabhudesai/starter-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: MS in Computer Science
+  - course: MS in Computer Science | GPA - 4.0/4.0
     institution: University of California San Diego
     year: 2023
   - course: B.Tech (Honours) in Computer Engineering | CGPA - 9.84/10